Sometimes there’s nothing better than cracking open a cold one after a long day.

-A study conducted by a psychologist at the University of Texas found that people who drink heavily live longer than those who don’t.
+A study conducted by a psychologist at the University of Texas found that people who drink moderately live longer than those who don’t.
 But don't use it as a license to binge drink this weekend because heavy alcohol use can negatively impact your health.
 The jury is still out, but studies suggest that a healthy amount of beer can add years to your life, given that it positively impacts cholesterol levels, lowers your risk of diabetes and strengthens your heart.

 Regardless of the reason why, we’ll take it as a cue to crack open a cold one tonight.